StatistikStadtZuerich/sszvis/docs/sankey/README.md

 #### `sankey.linkSort`

 A function determining how to sort the links, which are rendered stacked on top of each other.
-The default implementation stacks links in decresing order of value, i.e. larger, thicker links are below smaller, thinner ones.
+The default implementation stacks links in decreasing order of value, i.e. larger, thicker links are below smaller, thinner ones.

 #### `sankey.labelSide`